 Mayesha Alam’s research interests intersect comparative politics, international relations, and international law with a focus on the causes and consequences of armed conflict.

 Mayesha is the author of Women and Transitional Justice: Progress and Persistent Challenges in Retributive and Restorative Processes (Palgrave Macmillan 2014) and co-editor of Women and Gender in the Military: An International Comparison (Georgetown University Press 2019).
 She has also been published in The Washington Post, Newsweek, Just Security, and The Guardian; appeared as an expert on CNN, Forbes, and NPR; and led numerous policy-oriented reports on various topics related to peacebuilding, humanitarian emergencies, public health, and climate change.

-Prior to Yale, Mayesha co-founded and served as the deputy director of the Georgetown Institute for Women, Peace and Security in Washington, D.C.
-She has also worked on policy design, implementation, and evaluation with the United Nations, World Bank, and the Organization for Security and Cooperation in Europe.
+Prior to Yale, Mayesha helped establish and served as the deputy director of the Georgetown Institute for Women, Peace and Security in Washington, D.C.
+She has also worked with the international organizations in the US and internationally.
+Mayesha is a Research and Advocacy Fellow with the Yale Global Health Justice Partnership.